viq854/lichee/README.md

-Multi-sample cancer phylogeny reconstruction
+LICHeE: Fast and scalable inference of multi-sample cancer lineages
 ============

 ### About
-LICHeE is designed to reconstruct multi-sample cell lineage trees and infer the subclonal composition of the given samples based on variant allele frequencies (VAFs) of deep-sequencing somatic single nucleotide variants (SSNVs).
-The program accepts as input a list of SSNVs with specified per-sample VAFs and outputs the inferred cell lineage tree(s) and the sample subclone decomposition.
-It provides a simple GUI to allow users to interact with the trees dynamically.
+LICHeE is a combinatorial method designed to reconstruct multi-sample cell lineage trees and infer the subclonal composition of the given samples based on variant allele frequencies (VAFs) of deep-sequencing somatic single nucleotide variants (SSNVs).
+The program accepts as input a list of SNVs with specified per-sample VAFs and outputs the inferred cell lineage tree(s) and the sample subclone decomposition.
+It provides an optional simple GUI to allow users to interact with the trees dynamically.

 For more information about the algorithm please see the following publication:
 Popic V, Salari R, Hajirasouliha I, Kashef-Haghighi D, West RB, Batzoglou S.